solventrix/HONEUR_eCRF/README.md

 Production deployments would not be expected to run sqlite, which is only suited to development environments.
 Example configuration for PostgreSQL can be found in the [Django documentation](https://docs.djangoproject.com/en/2.2/ref/settings/#std:setting-HOST).
 The section on [deploying Django](https://docs.djangoproject.com/en/3.1/howto/deployment/) will also be helpful.

+## Application structure

+The application has a logical structure between the core application logic in the `entrytool` directory and the condition specific logic that sits in `plugins/conditions/$condition_name`

+For example general data models live in `entrytool/models.py` while condition specific logic for the MM condition live in `plugins/conditions/mm/models.py`.

 ## Customising the look and feel of the application

 The visual style of the application is defined in the template files as HTML structure and Bootstrap CSS classes and in the application specific css.
 We use [Sass](https://sass-lang.com/) compiled to css in order to take advantage of features such as variables for colors.